 The Diaper Bank also receives generous support from corporate sponsors of our events and corporate matching of individual donor gifts (find out here if your employer will match your donation).
-The Diaper Bank is launching an exciting new corporate sponsorship program in 2018, click here to find out more about how your business can help end diaper need in St. Louis AND reach potential new clients as a business recognized for your care for children in our region.
+Contact us at firstname.lastname@example.org to find out more about how your business can help end diaper need in St. Louis.

-+ How does the Diaper Bank get diapers to the families who need them?
+How does the Diaper Bank get diapers and period supplies to the families and individuals who need them?

 The St. Louis Area Diaper Bank distributes diapers exclusively through partnerships with local non-profit, educational, and health focused organizations and never directly to individuals or families.
 In 2018, the Diaper Bank will be working with 32 local organizations to make sure that the clients they serve have access to an adequate and reliable source of diapers.

-+ What is an adequate and reliable source of diapers?
+What is an adequate supply of diapers for a child?